 IRRI supports its national partners in developing pilot-scale deployment strategies to ensure that Golden Rice reaches the farmers and consumers that need it the most.
-If approved by national regulators and found to be safe and efficacious, IRRI and its partners will work together to introduce Golden Rice as a complementary, food-based approach to improve vitamin A status in most-at-risk populations.
-A sustainable delivery program will also be implemented to ensure that Golden Rice is affordable, acceptable and accessible in vitamin A deficient communities.
+A sustainable delivery program co-designed by IRRI and its national counterparts will also be implemented to ensure that Golden Rice is affordable, acceptable, and accessible in vitamin A deficient communities.